 S.N.
-Details of key Audit Matters How the matters were addressed in our audit. materiality in the context of the balance realizable value of the assets retired from the sheet of the company and the level of active use, the appropriateness of useful life of judgement and estimates required, we assets.
-We have observed that the management consider this to be a Key Audit Matter. has regularly reviewed the aforesaid judgments and there are no material misstatement of impairment and capitalization of assets.
+Details of key Audit Matters How the matters were addressed in our audit. realizable value of the assets retired from the active use, the appropriateness of useful life of assets.
+We have observed that the management has regularly reviewed the aforesaid judgments and there are no material misstatement of impairment and capitalization of assets.